gitforengaging/EngagingChoice/README.md

 ## Installation

-FabricSell is available through [CocoaPods](https://cocoapods.org).
+EngagingChoice is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile: